Neurology (4 weeks)

-During the 4 week clerkship, students participate in several venues, including the adult neurology inpatient ward, the Neurointensive care unit, and the adult and pediatric outpatient neurology subspecialty clinics.
+During the 4 week clerkship, students participate in several venues, including the adult neurology inpatient ward, the Neurointensive care unit, the adult outpatient neurology subspecialty clinics and the neurology consult service.
 Two weeks will be spent on the Adult Inpatient ward, where students will make rounds with residents, attend morning conferences, and participate in daily rounds, Monday through Saturday.
 Students will help admit new patients and follow established patients, monitoring their examinations and assisting in care.
 Students will take call through midnight with their assigned resident.
 The goal of this rotation is experience in hands-on evaluation and management of acute neurological problems.

-In the Outpatient Clinics, students will work one-on-one with attending physicians in general adult and pediatric neurology subspecialty clinics.
+One week will be spent in the Outpatient Clinics, where students will work one-on-one with attending physicians in the general adult neurology subspecialty clinics.
 The goal of this week is to become familiar with common and unusual neurological problems by observing numerous patients in specialty clinics in areas including multiple sclerosis, neuro-oncology, sleep disorders, epilepsy, stroke, movement disorders, and diseases of the peripheral nervous system.
 This week will also afford opportunities to observe and assist in performing a lumbar puncture, to observe electroencephalography, and to observe an EMG.

 The Northshore University HealthSystem Clerkship Site

 At the NorthShore University HealthSystem site, the clerkship is directed by Dr. Octavia Kincaid.
 The third year neurology clerkship at NorthShore University is an intensive clinical exposure to neurological patients.
 At NorthShore, students rotate through the inpatient general Neurology consult service, the stroke consult service, and the Neurology outpatient clinics, experiencing a wide variety of neurologic disorders and treatment options.